 - a.
 Queensborough certifies both instructors and PNET/FNET courses at the section level. - b.
 Faculty Certification - i.
 Faculty who successfully complete Queensborough's eLearning Institute are certified as online instructors - ii.
-Experienced online instructors may become certified to teach online at Queensborough via alternative pathways by submitting one or more of the following: - ePortfolio documenting instructional practices (for example, an existing Blackboard online course) - Prior certification from another institution - Letter(s) of recommendation - Grandfather clause, whereby requests for exemption (including department chair signature) are submitted to the Office of Educational Technology and reviewed by the Senate Committee on eLearning
+Experienced online instructors may become certified to teach online at Queensborough via alternative pathways by submitting one or more of the following: - ePortfolio documenting instructional practices (for example, an existing Blackboard online course) - Prior certification from another institution - Letter(s) of recommendation

-- c.
-Course sections are certified if they score 85% or higher on the Quality Matters rubric available from the Office of Educational Technology - i.
+- Grandfather clause, whereby requests for exemption (including department chair signature) are submitted to the Office of Educational Technology and reviewed by the Senate Committee on eLearning - c.
+Course sections are evaluated by the Quality Matters rubric available from the Office of Educational Technology.
+They are certified if they score 85% or higher and if all 3-point essential standards are met.
+For instance, if Standard 1.1 "Instructions make clear how to get started and where to find various course components" receives only 2 points, the course won't meet the minimum QM requirements.
+All essential standards must receive the 3 points. - i.
 Quality Matters (QM) is a nationally recognized, faculty-driven peer review process used to ensure the quality of online and partially-online course design.
 The Quality Matters Higher Education Rubric is a set of standards used to evaluate the design of online and blended courses.
 These standards were developed and revised based on research and established standards in the fields of instructional design and online learning. - ii.
 A set of eight General Standards and 42 Specific Review Standards used to evaluate the design of online and partially-online courses.
 Annotations explain the applications of the Standards and their inter-relationships.
 The Rubric has a scoring system used by the mentor or self-evaluator to determine whether a course meets the standards. - iii.
 The eight General Standards of this Rubric are: - Course Overview and Introduction - Learning Objectives (Competencies) - Assessment and Measurement - Instructional Materials - Learning Activities and Learner Interaction - Course Technology - Learner Support - Accessibility and Usability - Meeting QM's accessibility Standards does not guarantee or imply that specific country/federal/state/local accessibility regulations are met.
 It is recommended by QM to consult with an accessibility specialist to ensure that accessibility regulations are met. - d.
 Timeline for Course Section Certification: - i.
 Spring- faculty apply for eLearning Institute - ii.
 Summer- eLearning Institute & instructor certification - iii.
 Fall- section development with eLearning Institute mentor - iv.
 Fall (end of October)- faculty QM self-assessment and section certification - v.
 Spring (year 2)- section implementation - New online sections can only debut in the Spring semester.
 It is presumed that courses planned for the Spring in the previous semester will be certification-ready.
 If a section is not ready, it may still be taught as a face-to-face section or may be taught online as a closely-monitored development extension (pending department Chair approval). - 5.
 The Student Experience - a.
 Students should have the same expectations for PNET or FNET course sections that they have for traditional, face-to-face courses.
-The modality of course delivery cannot impact the efficacy of instruction or academic support that students receive.
+The modality of course delivery cannot impact the efficacy of instruction

+- or academic support that students receive.
 Likewise, all expectations with regard to student preparedness, comportment, and performance apply. - b.
 All students are expected to complete the eLearning Readiness Program upon enrolling in their first PNET or FNET course, for which they will receive a digital certificate of completion that may be shared as evidence of completion in future courses.
 The readiness module is embedded in the Queensborough Bb Template.